gquintard/varnish-rs/README.md

 ### Rust

 `varnish-rs` works on stable Rust and should be fine with more recent versions too.
-If it doesn't, plus open an issue.
+If it doesn't, please open an issue.

 ### Varnish